 - evaluation of the college’s SCIF-funded programme of work

-However, a number of activities cannot be funded from a SCIF grant:
+However, a number of activities cannot be funded from a SCIF pilot grant:

-- capital expenditures: spending on the purchase of assets (for example buildings, furniture, fittings, information technology, software) valued at over £2,500, which are expected to be used for a period of at least 12 months.
+- capital expenditures: spending on the purchase of assets (for example buildings, furniture, fittings, information technology, software) valued at £2,500 or more, which are expected to be used for a period of at least 12 months.
 However, items valued below £2,500 are not counted as capital assets, even where they have a productive life of more than one year

 - restructuring recommended by an area review process